A completion theorem for fusion systems: Introduction

 \subsection{Acknowledgments}

 The first author thanks the support of PAPIIT-UNAM grants IA 100315 ``Topolog\'ia Algebraica y la Aplicaci\'on de Ensamble de Baum-Connes'', IA 100117 ``Topolog\'ia Equivariante y Teor\'ia de \'indice'', as well as CONACYT-SEP Foundational Research grant ``Geometr\'ia No conmutativa, Aplicaci\'on de Baum-Connes y Topolog\'ia Algebraica''.
 The second author was partially supported by SEP-CONACYT grant 242186.
+We are grateful to the referee for providing very helpful suggestions.
+This is a post-peer-review, pre-copyedit version of an article published in the Israel Journal of Mathematics.
+The final authenticated version is available online at: https://doi.org/10.1007/s11856-020-1981-4